AI Harness Architecture

 Autonomous AI agents violate all three assumptions.
 They introduce a requirement that no existing system provides: continuous governance of behavior at runtime across multiple enterprise domains simultaneously.

-The 4 Architectural Planes
+The 5 Architectural Planes

-Plane 1: Identity & Access Control
+Plane 1: Agent Identity & Lifecycle

 - AI agents as first-class enterprise identities